Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

 - Survey Respone Update Feauture Fully transferred and functional
     + Had to reverted search method back to Do While since .Find requires concatenated first and last names in a single column

+# 6/29/2025

+- Added userIDs for majority users in database
+    - Mainly relatively newer entries in database

+- For increased efficency, searching is now done based on user ID and, if needed, first+last name

+- Large change to code and UI
+    - Removed manual and singlular auto update, Reduces code maintance and length

+# 7/2/25

+- Note: Update 24 was never pushed so it is overwritten with Update 25

+- Fixed certification, was searching for encrypted pdf that doesnt exist

+- Greatly improved runtime
+    - Troubleshoot --> removeKeyWord was main cause so optimizing this reduced runtime greatly
+    - getCols now use select case
+    - auto update freezes screen and calculations to save memory and speed
+    - Note: a current priortiy but will likely need to optimize survRep aswell